leocullenloerch/c/README.md

-# C Programming for Everyone
+# C Programs
-#C Programming for Everyone
+#From the "C Programming for Everyone" course on Coursera